CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ### EXERCISE 3

-For this exercise, we will need to use postman, which you should already have installed:
+For this exercise, we will need to use postman to do an HTTP POST and send some JSON:

+* Can somebody tell me what an HTTP POST is?
+How is it different from an HTTP GET?

+* Can somebody tell me what JSON is?

 <p align="center">
   <img src="postman-post-1.png" display="block" width="85%"/>
 </p>

-In the next image you can see Postman doing a POST request.
+To do this, we must:

-* Click on "headers" you will need to add the header `Content-Type` to `application/json`.
+* Click on "headers" you will need to add the header `Content-Type` to `application/json` - this is telling the server that we're going to send some JSON.

-* You will also need to change GET to POST - we are no longer GETting data we are POSTing data.
+* You will also need to click the drop down and change GET to POST - we are no longer GETting data we are POSTing data.

 **User Story:** As a guest, I want to register my details in the system so that I can check availability for my stay.